open-access-policies/health-tech/_operational_policies/OP-POL-001.md

 **3.4 Cloud Encryption and Key Management**

-All use of cloud services must adhere to the following cryptographic requirements, as detailed in the `Cloud Security Policy`.
+All use of cloud services must adhere to the following cryptographic requirements, as detailed in the `Infrastructure Security Policy (ENG-POL-003)`.

 **3.4.1 Cloud Encryption Requirements**